1940 - 1954

 After the war the Baron worked for the Volkswagenwerk and organised the first VW imports into his new home, South Africa, in 1951.
 Now he wanted to expand Volkswagen into Australia.
 His pre-war DKW partner Spencer was now a Land Rover agent, but he agreed to visit Germany and tour Wolfsburg with von Oertzen.
 Spencer is very impressed with the huge, thriving Volkswagenwerk and the tens of thousands of VWs on German roads.

-Spencer’s Regent Motors agency at 82-92 Sturt St in South Melbourne (a Land Rover dealership), is established as the Victorian VW distributor and main Melbourne Volkswagen sales agency, with parts and service at 93-103 Clarendon St South Melbourne.
+Spencer’s Regent Motors Rover agency at 82-92 Sturt St in South Melbourne (a Land Rover dealership), is confirmed as the Victorian VW distributor and main Melbourne Volkswagen sales agency, with parts and service at 93-103 Clarendon St South Melbourne.
 Spencer soon decides to create a separate VW retail sales/service outlet called Spencer Motors, with himself as dealer principal.

 Spencer awards the VW distribution rights for NSW to Larke, Neave and Carter Pty Ltd (later called LNC Industries), an existing Sydney Rover distributor through their subsidiary, Grenville Motors Pty Ltd. LNC sets up a new subsidiary called ‘Lanock Motors’ (from the surnames of two LNC directors, Eric Lane and William Locke), to handle VWs.
 The first VWs arrive by ship at Woolloomooloo in May.
 Other state distributors are also established - Annand and Thompson in QLD, Light Motors in SA, Western Motors in WA and Greg Cusack Pty Ltd in ACT.
 Most are already Rover distributors, resulting in many new joint Land Rover / Volkswagen agencies, especially in country areas.
 Other new VW agencies are farm supply stores and tractor / farm equipment dealers.